JunHuangArt/Houdini-MTLX-converter/README.md

 # Houdini-MTLX-converter
-Convert megascan principle shader to MTLX shader in houdini
+Convert megascan principled shader to MTLX shader in houdini.
+Important:Before you run the script, make sure the principled shader is selected.